Agdron/CSCU9Z7-Mood-Tracking-Web-Application-Diss-Project-/mood-tracker/README.txt

 ///TO RUN THE APPLICATION///
 Navigate to the mood-tracker folder (where the README is located, so you should already be here) and open a terminal window.
-Type "node server.js" into the file and then press enter Now navigate to http://localhost:3000/home-general.html and you should be able to use the application.
+Type "node server.js" into the window and then press enter Now navigate to http://localhost:3000/home-general.html and you should be able to use the application.
 The login system is hardcoded and you must use the following details to log in:
 ///USER///